FluffyKas/greenspark-product-widget/README.md

 ```

 As for the HTML, the first thing I always consider is accessibility.
-Beyond the semantic markup, I paid attention to give every interactive element on the page visible focus states (so it can be easily navigated using keyboard only, as well).
+Beyond the semantic markup, I made sure the page is screen reader friendly and gave interactive elements focus states where I could (although the colour picker proved to be too tricky, so here I had to resort to screen reader friendliness).
 For more complex elements, I did the following:

 - created a vanilla solution, like for the custom checkbox (for this, I used [Stephanie Eckles's accessible checkbox guide](https://moderncss.dev/pure-css-custom-checkbox-style/) as a base)
 - used [Radix](https://www.radix-ui.com/) that provides customisable primitives for the most commonly used interactive elements.
 Their main focus is on accessibility, so for complex stuff I like to rely on Radix, as writing your own accessible elements can be really, really time-consuming (and frankly, just very tough).
-  With these, I made sure that the page is fully accessible for every user, those who rely on screen readers, as well.

 ### Challenges